grokit/grokit.github.io/README.md

 This is open-source, under **MIT license**, EXCEPT for:

-- Sound / music.
-Those are not by me, therefore, their original license applies.
-Their license is contained in the node.md file in that directory.
+- Sound / music and _some_ graphics.
+Those are not all by me, therefore, their original license may apply.
+Their license should be contained in the node.md file in that directory.

 ## License Details